TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-If we remember, in the server.py, some functions were using a JWT constructed with this oneliner:
+If we recall, some functions in `server.py`, were using a JWT generated with the following line:

 <br />